pytorch/rfcs/RFC-0054-HUD-Integration-for-Out-of-Tree-CI-Results.md

 }
 ```

-The `extractDynamoRecord` function flattens this into a single record:
+The `extractDynamoRecord` function flattens this into a single record.
+It uses `started_at` and `completed_at` timestamps reported by the downstream action (wall-clock time when the callback was sent), rather than generating timestamps at HUD.
+Timing metrics (`queue_time`, `execution_time`) are only set when the relay provides a non-null value, preventing `completed` callbacks from clobbering `queue_time` with `null`:

 ```typescript
 export function extractDynamoRecord(payload: RelayPayload): OotWorkflowJobRecord {